Facilitated Workshops Kick-Start Association Website Redesign

 Our client had been through a failed website redesign with another company.
 They wanted to redo their website again, but they were wary of vendors.
 They were also wary of each other, because the website redesign project had strained the trust among departments.

-The organization needed to learn to collaborate across departments, and make a case to the board of directors to fund another website redesign project, so closely on the heels of the last one.
+The organization needed to learn to collaborate across departments, and make a case to the board of directors to fund another website redesign project, closely on the heels of the last one.

 Our Work

-We reviewed the existing website and sought to understand why the design process and outcomes had failed.
+We reviewed the existing website and project documentation to understand why the design process and outcomes had failed.
 We conducted survey research internally, with staff and leadership, to determine goals, priorities, and where the first project went wrong.
 We also conducted research externally, with site audiences, to understand their needs and preferences.

-Together, the large group worked iteratively on a high-level site structure and functional requirements for the new website–all balancing internal goals and end-user goals, as determined through our research.
+The large group worked iteratively on a high-level site structure and functional requirements for the new website–all balancing internal goals and end-user goals, as determined through our research.
 The results of these collaborative exercises would form the basis of the RFP for a new website redesign, a request to the board of directors for funding, and artifacts to test with actual site users.

 Because all the collaborative work was tied back to the organization’s goals, strategies, and what we knew about the website audiences, we were able to keep the planning work on track strategically and instill user-centered values in each department within the organization–values that had far-reaching implications for their work, beyond the website redesign project.